Axelph237/Vega-Sector/- pages/Rules/Tags.md

 Explosive damage is unavoidable by movement or team affiliation, but strong cover completely nullifies any potential damage taken.

 ## Throwable
-Hit or miss rolls.
-Have two stats: `Power`, `Stability`.
-Handling dice default to `2d12` for throwables.
+Throwable items are considered ranged weapons for determining hits.

-For every failed point on the `Stability` check, the item is throw 5 feet farther from its intended destination (where determined by GM).
+For every failed point on the `stability` check, the item is throw 5 feet farther from its intended destination (where determined by GM).

-When a throwable is thrown, it must then be retrieved by visiting the space it was thrown to.
+When a throwable is thrown, it must then be retrieved by visiting the space it was thrown to before being reused.